 Performing Your Sets (Rest Intervals)

 For every set that you perform, there should be a short rest period before you start another set.
 This will give you some time to recover from your fatigue from the previous set just enough to perform the next set ahead with enough energy.
 How long you should rest between sets depends on your specific goals and program design.
 If your primary aim is to build muscle, it’s typical for rest periods to be 60 seconds.

-If you are training a large muscle such like legs, you may need longer rest periods (90–120 seconds) between sets for a good enough recovery.
+If you are training a large muscle such as legs, you may need longer rest periods (90–120 seconds) between sets for a good enough recovery.
 If your primary goal is to gain strength, then you can benefit from extending rest between sets to as long as 3–4 minutes.